 Students enrolled in selected health professions degree programs in Georgia with a duration of 2 years or longer are invited to apply.
 The program requires a 2 year commitment and a minimum overall GPA of 2.5.
 Applicants should have an interest in rural or underserved healthcare.

 This program is provided at no cost to participating scholars.
 Participants will receive stipends.
-Other benefits are described on the program website.

 For complete information about funding programs, including your application status, please contact funders directly.
 Summaries are provided for your convenience only.
 RHIhub does not take part in application processes or monitor application status.